peasy/Peasy.NET-Samples/README.md

 The MVC project uses dynamic dependency injection to create business services and data proxies that will be injected into the MVC controllers.
 To configure the MVC project to consume in-memory data proxies, open the [DependencyInjection.config](https://github.com/peasy/Samples/blob/master/Orders.com.Web.MVC/DependencyInjection.config) file.

 Notice that there are three configuration sections for data proxies; Entity Framework, HTTP, and In-Memory, respectively.
-Simply ensure that the In Memory section is uncommented and the others are commented out.
+Simply ensure that the ```In Memory Data Proxies``` section is uncommented and the others are commented out.

 To run the application, ensure that the MVC project is set as the startup project.